duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_4_hw_assembly_db21.md

 These instructions are your friend.
 Follow them carefully, especially if it's the first time you assemble a Duckiebot.
 Small variations might cause big effects (e.g., don't flip your cables!).

 <!--

+This is the old DB21M one.
+Needs re-do.

 ## Video tutorial {#db21m-rev1-assembly-video}

 <div figure-id="fig:howto-assemble-db21m-rev1-video">
     <dtvideo src="vimeo:528621827"/>
 </div>

 -->

 ## Overview